 The U.S. Department of Education (ED) has announced a plan for permanent improvements to the Public Service Loan Forgiveness (PSLF) program that includes a one-time payment count adjustment to bring borrowers closer to forgiveness!

-In July 2023, ED will automatically apply an adjustment to IDR and PSLF payment counts to address historic inaccuracies and servicing practices.
-This includes borrowers with FFELP loans who consolidate into the Direct Loan Program before the end of the year.
+ED currently expects that the adjustments to IDR and PSLF payment counts will be completed by July 1, 2024.
+This includes borrowers with FFELP loans who consolidate into the Direct Loan Program before April 30, 2024.